simonsdave/yar/tests/load/base-docker-container-host/README.md

 [box](http://docs.vagrantup.com/v2/boxes.html)

 ~~~~~
-(env)>cd tests/load/docker-container-host
+(env)>cd tests/load/base-docker-container-host
 ~~~~~

 * use [Vagrant](http://www.vagrantup.com/) to spin up
 the [VirtualBox](https://www.virtualbox.org/)
 [box](http://docs.vagrantup.com/v2/boxes.html)
-that will become the base docker container host
+that will become the base Docker Container Host

-> NOTE - if you get an error talk about a missing
+> NOTE - if you get an error talking about a missing
 > box called *precise64-3.8-kernel* it just means
 > you have to run through the steps described
 > [here](../precise64-3.8-kernel/README.md)